 Upload a few photos that show where or how your product is used.
 If you sell items for home, take pictures of those products within the context of a home.
 If you sell fashion accessories, ask your friends to model!
 Customers will be able to better understand the size and characteristics of your products after seeing them within a familiar context.

 There is nothing better than new, unusual product presentation to help differentiate your products and store from competitors.
-Take photos with unusual camera angles, use the environment around you, or look for a unique moments to showcase your products.
+Take photos with unusual camera angles, use the environment around you, or look for a unique moment to showcase your products.

 Olga found herself one day at home, surrounded by her bracelets and pendants, when suddenly her cat jumped on her lap.
-It was the perfect moment to experiment with photography, so she grabbed a few of her products, placed them on her cat, and snapped a few unique photos that she used to help promote her products!
+It was the perfect moment to experiment with product photography, so she grabbed a few of her items, placed them on her cat, and snapped a few unique photos that she used to help promote her products!